The Irving K. Barber Learning Centre

 Centre for Teaching, Learning, and Technology (CTLT), University of British Columbia

 X̱wi7x̱wa Library is a centre for academic and community Indigenous scholarship.
-Its collections and services reflect Aboriginal approaches to teaching, learning, and research.
-X̱wi7x̱wa Library is the only Aboriginal branch of an academic library in Canada, and is often looked to as a leader in Indigenous Academic Librarianship in the province and the country.
+Its collections and services reflect Indigenous approaches to teaching, learning, and research.
+X̱wi7x̱wa Library is the only Indigenous branch of an academic library in Canada, and is often looked to as a leader in Indigenous Academic Librarianship in the province and the country.

 UBC iSchool (Library, Archival and Information Studies)